Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 • No concept of key or scale built into the piano roll

-• Designed for recording and mixing, not composition
+• Built for recording and mixing, not composition

 Kiwisonic

-• Seven editors shaped around how each instrument is actually played
+• Five editors shaped around how each instrument is actually played

 vs. Trackers

-• Notes as rows of hex codes in a spreadsheet
+• Notes entered as rows of hex codes in a spreadsheet

 • No harmonic guidance, so every pitch choice is on you

-• Steep learning curve before anything sounds musical
+• A steep learning curve before anything sounds musical

 What you get

-A focused set of tools that help you compose, arrange, and export.
+A focused set of tools for composing and arranging a full song.

 Write chord progressions from your numpad.
-A 3×3 grid shows all chords in your key, color-coded by how well they follow the last one you placed.
-Green fits smoothly, yellow adds color, red creates tension.
-The colors update after each pick.
+A 3×3 grid holds every chord in your key, color-coded by how well it follows the last one: green flows smoothly, yellow adds color, red builds tension.
+Switch to the Circle of Fifths view to see how the chords relate.

 Guitar editor